kirdoklab/aMeta-workshop/align.md

 ```

 Again, no need to run that line of code.
 You can find how the output is supposed to look like in the folder with expected results.
 Basically, this line asks Bowtie2 to align each fastq file to the Bowtie2 database.
 This will generate a sam file containing the information of alignment for each DNA sequence and the reference genome to which it aligns to.
 The sam file is then directly changed into a bam file using samtools, sorted and later indexed so that it is ready to be used.
+In order to run this line, you would still need to replace {sample} with the name of each sample that you have provided in the samples.tsv file and run this line for each of them.